ptrotter1/SynologyConnectionLogAnalyzer/README.md

 ```

 ### Example
 This will write to a file all IPs that have failed to log in at least 100 times over the last 30 days.
+This file
+can then be directly imported into Synology DSM as a block list.
 ```bash
 .\SynologyConnectionLogAnalyzer.exe -f .\connectlog_2024-5-16-14_13_9.csv --days-back 30 --at-least 100 > abusive-ips.txt
 ```